 Contracts of employment

-There is always a contract between an employee and employer.
+If you’re employed, there’s a contract between you and your employer.
 You might not have anything in writing, but a contract still exists.
 This is because your agreement to work for your employer and your employer’s agreement to pay you for your work forms a contract.
-Your employer has to give you a written statement within 2 months of you starting work.
+Your employer must give you a written statement the day you start work.
 The statement must contain certain terms and conditions.

 A contract gives both you and your employer certain rights and obligations.
 The most common example is that you have a right to be paid for the work you do.
 Your employer has a right to give reasonable instructions to you and for you to work at your job.
 These rights and obligations are called ‘contractual terms’.

 The rights that you have under your contract of employment are in addition to the rights you have under law - for example, the right to be paid the National Minimum Wage and the right to paid holidays.

 Generally, you and your employer can agree to whatever terms you want in the contract, but you can’t agree to a contractual term which gives you fewer rights than you have under law .

 A contract of employment is usually made up of 2 types of contractual terms: ‘express terms’ and ‘implied terms’.

 Express terms are explicitly agreed between you and your employer.
 They include:

 - how much you get paid, including any overtime or bonus pay

 - your hours of work, including overtime hours - there is a legal limit for most employees on the maximum number of hours they can work per week